adamnagel/adamnagel.github.io/_posts/2021-01-01-team-topologies-reading-notes.md

 **pg 100:** Organizations that optimize for a safe and rapid flow of change tend to use mixed-discipline or cross-functional teams aligned to the flow of change -- what we call stream-aligned teams.
 Sometimes a particular area is so complicated that a dedicated complicated-subsystem team is needed. _**But such teams never sit in the flow of change; instead, they provide services to stream-aligned teams.**_ Work is never handed off to another team for a later stage in the flow.

-## Converting Common Team Types to the Fundamental Team Topologies
+### Converting Common Team Types to the Fundamental Team Topologies
 **pg 107:** For organizations that are successful at delivering software rapidly and safely, most teams are stream aligned, wiht only around one in seven to one in ten teams not stream aligned.
 That is... the radio of stream-aligned teams to other kinds of teams should be between about 6:1 and 9:1.

+**pg 109:** The most effective pattern for an architecture team is as a part-time enabling team.

+## Chapter 6
+**pg 111:** Flow is difficult to achieve when each team depends on a complicated web of interactions with many other teams.
+For a fast flow of change to software systems, we need to remove hand-offs and align most teams to the main streams of change within the organization.